 Beretta’s APX uses a 2-part trigger, similar to the Glock trigger.
 The first part of the trigger is a trigger safety that extends forward and through the middle of the actual trigger.
 This trigger acts as a form of drop safety as the pistol will not fire unless the trigger safety is disengaged.
 Once the shooter presses the triggers safety even with the trigger, the safety is disengaged and the pistol can then fire.
 Beretta has set the trigger pull weight at 6.0 pounds.

-In addition, the APX trigger provides the shooter a very short, tactile and audible reset allowing the shooter to rapidly engage an aggressive threat or multiple targets with ease.
-Trigger reset has been both cheered and jeered in the firearms community, but I can say without doubt the technique has improved my accuracy and decreased the time to place follow-up shots.
-It is a technique that does require significant training and practice, but once mastered can be a real game changer in firearm proficiency.
+In addition, the APX trigger provides the shooter a short, tactile and audible reset allowing the shooter to rapidly engage an aggressive threat or multiple targets with ease.
+Trigger reset has been both cheered and jeered in the firearms community, but I can say the technique has improved my accuracy and decreased the time to place follow-up shots.
+It is a technique that does require significant training and practice, but once mastered can be a real gamechanger in firearm proficiency.

 - Serialized chassis constitutes firearm

 - Aggressive slide serrations

 - Ambidextrous slide stop

 - Picatinny accessory rail